 We listen to our pupils.
 We know our pupils.
 And we want them to achieve all they can while they're at Hope High School.

-Our curriculum will offer GCSEs, BTEC, Functional Skills Level 1 and 2 certificates, AQA certificates and ASDAN awards.
+Our curriculum will offer GCSEs, BTEC, Functional Skills Level 1 and 2 certificates, and Entry Level Certificates.
 The subjects are being taught from Y7 through to Y11 and include:

 - English (GCSE and Functional Skills - Levels 1 and 2)